 Snap-In Dentures

-If you need the majority or all of your teeth replaced, snap-in dentures are an excellent solution.
+If you need most or all of your teeth replaced, snap-in dentures are an excellent solution.
 Unlike single implants, these dentures have screws inserted into the bone, and a custom-made full or partial denture custom-made can snap onto the protruding ball at the end of the implant.

 They are much more comfortable when compared to traditional dentures because they can’t move around.
 In addition, this creates more stability and makes it easier to eat and speak.